alexturek/alexturek.github.io/drafts/me-or-you-problem.md

+From conversation today:

-TODO: Caveat: cis straight white dude in tech. there's better advice for people who might be experiencing racism, sexism, transphobia, etc (LINKS)
+* Caveat: cis straight white dude in tech. there's better advice for people who might be experiencing racism, sexism, transphobia, etc (LINKS)

+* A situation's fucked up.
+Somebody is mad/disappointed at someone else.
+How do you know if it's a you or them problem?
+  * "Describe what the camera would see" (SBI: B
+  * Context of situation (SBI: S)
+  * Who has more knowledge?
+Who has more power?
+Who should be responsible for a thing going well?
+  * If you were to go back and change one thing to make the situation, would it be your behavior or theirs?
+  * Are expectations reasonable?
+Were they communicated ahead of time?
+  * You aren't responsible for other peoples' emotions
+  * Who said what?
+Keep notes, write things down.
+Easier to distance yourself and understand (SBI: SB)

 # Is this a me problem, or a them problem?